Photo via Unsplash

 All too often parents expect their nanny to make their family a priority, while not offering the same in return.
 Parents, you cannot have your cake and eat it too.
 If you expect your nanny to prioritize your family, you better plan to prioritize your nanny.
 If you expect your nanny to offer consistent availability, you better plan to offer your nanny consistent pay.

 We've already covered guaranteed hours and why they are so important, but I want to go more in depth because this is an issue SO many nannies encounter.
 How are parents to handle when they go out of town and choose not to take their nanny?
+By definition, if a nanny has guaranteed hours, that means they will be paid their normal paycheck if they are available to work but the parents choose to not have them work.
+Even though the definition of guaranteed hours is clear, oftentimes parents get confused and seem to think that guaranteed hours do not apply when they go out of town.
+If you are going on vacation and therefore do not need your nanny to work, that is your choice not your nanny's, so guaranteed hours applies.
 Let's look at some real life examples nannies have experienced to help make this more tangible.
 Parents reading this, please review the following scenarios and think about which of these jobs you personally would be eager to sign up for...

 Scenario 1 Parents: We booked a later flight than we originally told you.
 Now we need you to work Monday and half of Tuesday -- is that okay?